18F/unit-testing-node/_pages/components/rule.md

 };
 ```

-This not only makes the `match()` method easier to understand, but also makes
+Extracting into separate functions not only makes the `match()` method easier
-it easy to add new conditions to `match()` one day should the need arise.
+to understand, but it also makes it easy to add new conditions to `match()`
+one day, should the need arise.

 ## Testing `Rule.reactionMatches()`

+Testing `reactionMatches()` is an easy part of this process—your test only
-This is the easy one.
-It only needs to check that the message's `reaction`
+needs to check that the message's `reaction` matches `Rule.reactionName`.
-matches `Rule.reactionName`.
-However, before we write the test, let's hoist
+However, before you write the test, hoist the `configRule` from the previous
-the `configRule` from the previous test into a helper method in the fixture:
+test into a helper method in the fixture:

 ```js
 describe('Rule', function() {